 Air Force Judge Advocate General’s Corps Loan Repayment Program

-If you're joining in the Air Force Advocate General's (JAG) you may get up to $65,000 in student loan repayment assistance.
-This will be available for a period of three years after you have been enlisted after the first-year service in JAG officer.
+If you're joining the Air Force Advocate General's (JAG) you may get up to $65,000 in student loan repayment assistance.
+This will be available for a period of three years after you have been enlisted after the first-year service as a JAG officer.